alix-tz/escriptorium-documentation/docs/walkthrough_export.md

 date: 2023-02-01
 ---

-# Walkthrough : Export from eScriptorium
+# Walkthrough: Export from eScriptorium

 ## Export transcription and segmentation models